Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 470 should theoretically be just a bit better than the Radeon R9 270 in general. (explain)
+Memory BandwidthThe Radeon RX 470 should theoretically perform a small bit faster than the Radeon R9 270 in general. (explain)

-Texel RateThe Radeon RX 470 is quite a bit (approximately 65%) better at anisotropic filtering than the Radeon R9 270. (explain)
+Texel RateThe Radeon RX 470 will be quite a bit (more or less 65%) more effective at AF than the Radeon R9 270. (explain)

-Pixel RateThe Radeon RX 470 is a bit (more or less 3%) better at FSAA than the Radeon R9 270, and also will be able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon RX 470 is a small bit (more or less 3%) faster with regards to AA than the Radeon R9 270, and will be able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison